Supply Chain Management Courses

 As a result of attending this course, participants will be able to:

-• Identify the key cost drivers of their respective product / service supply chain
+• Identify the key cost drivers of their respective product/service supply chain

 • Plan follow-up activities for managing those cost drivers

-• Evaluate the profitability and market drivers for their respective products and / or services
+• Evaluate the profitability and market drivers for their respective products and/or services

-• Establishing and manage team negotiation plans
+• Establishing and managing team negotiation plans

 • Leverage the perspective they bring to the negotiation table to add value during the negotiation process